Claire56/RESTful_API/README.md

 https://www.investing.com/commodities/gold-historical-data
 https://www.investing.com/commodities/silver-historical-data

-and store them locally (in a csv file, or other file or database, as you see fit).
-Please extract the Date and Price fields only from the current static page.
+and store them locally (in a csv file, or other file or database, as you see fit) Please extract the Date and Price fields only from the current static page.

 2. Please write a second program that will start an API web-service on port 8080 (use flask) that will return the stored data